Indian official charged with plotting to assassinate Sikh activist in New York City

-Indian government official allegedly pays $100k for assassination of Sikh activist in NYC
+Indian government official allegedly paid $100k for assassination of Sikh activist in NYC

 US officials became aware of the plot to kill Gurpatwant Singh Pannun, who is considered a terrorist by the Indian government, last spring